tomasjurasek/tomasjurasek.github.io/_posts/2024-06-06-tracing-open-telemetry-net.md

  ```
 ### Instrumentations
 There are two ways how to instrument.
-* Manually instrumentation means adding custom instruments to .NET application using the `Activity` class.
+* Manual instrumentation means adding custom instruments to .NET application using the `Activity` class.
 * [Automatic instrumentation](https://opentelemetry.io/docs/zero-code/net/instrumentations/) adds external instruments (HTTP, SQL, Elastic, Redis,...) to .NET application without modify a source code by adding `OpenTelemetry.AutoInstrumentation` nuget package.

 Automatic instrumentation can also enabled by `OpenTelemetry.Instrumentation.X` nuget packages that are specific per resource.